Facebook Follow AMS on Linkedin Follow us on Twitter @amsmenopausen AMS on Instagram

 Dr Rosevear recently completed Diploma in Exercise and Sports Medicine in recognition of the therapeutic efficacy of exercise in health promotion.
 She is delighted to be part of the AMS board promoting its vision.

-Dr Ashley Makepeace MBBS, FRACP: WA Director
+Dr Ashley Makepeace MBBS, FRACP

 Dr Ashley Makepeace is a clinical Endocrinologist and completed her Endocrinology training in Western Australia and in Oxford, UK.